-Key audit matter

-Description of risk

-How the matter was addressed in the audit

-The cashflow projections which support going concern for group and parent company investments in subsidiaries The Group is loss making and has relied on equity fund raising in previous years.

-Management have prepared a budget and cashflow forecast indicating that in their view the group and parent company can continue to operate as a going concern for at least 12 months from the date the financial statements are approved.

-Cashflow projections are inherently judgemental and subject to fluctuation with expenditure requirements.
+Key audit matter Description of risk How the matter was addressed in the audit The cashflow projections which support going concern for Group and parent company investments in subsidiaries The Group is loss making and has relied on debt and equity fund raising in previous years.
+Management have prepared a budget and cashflow forecast indicating that in their view the Group and parent company can continue to operate as a going concern for at least 12 months from the date the financial statements are approved.
+Cashflow projections are inherently judgemental and subject to fluctuation with revenue and expenditure requirements.
 As a result these projections were a key area of audit focus.
-Furthermore the parent company has significant balances relating to investments in subsidiaries.
-The group's assessment of recoverable amount requires significant judgements in particular regarding cash flows, growth rates, discount rates and sensitivity assumptions to derive a value in use.

-We challenged the assumptions used in the cash flow forecasts for going concern as disclosed in note 1 of the financial statements and in respect of the impairment reviews as described in note 1 of the financial statements.

-The main procedures performed on the forecasts and areas we challenged management were:
+Furthermore, the parent company has significant balances relating to investments in and equity fund raising in previous years.
+Management have prepared a budget and cashflow forecast indicating that in their view We challenged the assumptions used in the cash flow forecasts for going concern as disclosed in note 1 of the financial statements and in respect of the impairment reviews as described in note 1 of the financial statements.
+The main procedures performed on the forecasts and areas we challenged management were: Cashflow projections are inherently judgemental Testing the quality of management forecasting by comparing cashflow forecasts for prior periods to actual outcomes projections were a key area of audit focus.
+Furthermore, the parent company has significant balances relating to investments in • Discussion with management over the basis and appropriateness of key assumptions used in the cashflow forecasts and corroborating these assumptions where relevant. subsidiaries.
+The Group's assessment of recoverable amount requires significant assumptions to derive a value in use.

+judgements in particular regarding cash flows,

+growth rates, discount rates and sensitivity

-- Testing the quality of management forecasting by comparing cash flow forecasts for prior periods to actual outcomes and considering the impact of the change in forecasting methodology. - Discussion with management over the basis and appropriateness of key assumptions used in the cashflow forecasts. - Verifying the consistency of the forecasts used in the impairment calculations with those used for going concern assessment where appropriate - Reviewed management's sensitivity calculations to understand the impact of changing key assumptions and the effect on cashflows and value in use - Reviewed management's 'stress testing of the forecasts' to understand how significantly business would have to fall before there were cashflow issues - Reviewing the disclosures around going concern and impairment in the financial statements to ensure they are consistent with the work performed. - Review of the fund-raising performed post year end as disclosed in note 27
+- Verifying the consistency of the forecasts used in the impairment calculations with those used for going concern assessment where relevant - Reviewed management's sensitivity calculations to understand the impact of changing key assumptions and the effect on cashflows and value in use and also performed our sensitivities as well. - Reviewed management's 'stress testing of the forecasts' to understand how significantly business would have to fall before there were cashflow issues - Reviewing the disclosures around going concern and impairment in the financial statements to ensure they are consistent with the work performed. - Review of the fund-raising performed post year end as disclosed in note 27